-- 22. I agree that a polling place on campus would be more convenient for Bard students, and if that were the only consideration, then I would likely have been in favor of taking further action to look for potential polling places on campus.
-However, when I take of the voters in Election District 5 who are not associated with Bard, I reach the conclusion that St. John's is the more appropriate polling place. - 23.
-Finally, and setting other issues aside, when we received the Exhibit 4 letter on March 2, 2020, I did not think there was enough time to inspect potential facilities on campus, select one (if appropriate) and complete access surveys before the deadline for designating polling places, which was effectively 11 days later.
-The Board of Elections still needed to complete access surveys at new polling places that had actually been selected for designation. - 24.
-I have reviewed the declarations submitted by Sadia Saba, Erin Cannan and Leon Botstein, which raise the contention that River Road is inordinately "dangerous" so as to render St. John's Episcopal Church unsuitable as a polling place.
+22. I agree that a polling place on campus would be more convenient for Bard students, and if that were the only consideration, then I would likely have been in favor of taking further action to look for potential polling places on campus.
+However, when I take of the voters in Election District 5 who are not associated with Bard, I reach the conclusion that St. John's is the more appropriate polling place.

+23. Finally, and setting other issues aside, when we received the Exhibit 4 letter on March 2, 2020, I did not think there was enough time to inspect potential facilities on campus, select one (if appropriate) and complete access surveys before the deadline for designating polling places, which was effectively 11 days later.
+The Board of Elections still needed to complete access surveys at new polling places that had actually been selected for designation.

+24. I have reviewed the declarations submitted by Sadia Saba, Erin Cannan and Leon Botstein, which raise the contention that River Road is inordinately "dangerous" so as to render St. John's Episcopal Church unsuitable as a polling place.
 This issue was not raised at the time the Board of Elections was designating polling places in March 2020.
 I do not ever recall anyone contending that River Road was unreasonably dangerous before reviewing the declarations that were filed with the Court in this manner.
 I am somewhat skeptical of this claim, given that River Road enters onto and crosses Bard's property less than half a mile from the polling place, but in any event, it was not an issue that was raised in connection with the 2020 designations.

-Velden that, in her opinion, St. John's Episcopal Church does not comply with ADA requirements.
+25. I have also seen the contention in the declaration submitted by Erika van der Velden that, in her opinion, St. John's Episcopal Church does not comply with ADA requirements.
 This issue was not raised at the time the Board of Elections was designating polling places in March 2020, and I do not recall anyone contending that the polling place did not comply with ADA guidelines before I reviewed Ms. van der Velden's declaration.
 I do not recall receiving any complaints about individuals not being able to access the St. John's in order to vote.

-- 26. The most recent access survey that the Board of Elections conducted at St. John's was on March 11, 2019, and a copy of that access survey is attached as Exhibit 6.
+26. The most recent access survey that the Board of Elections conducted at St. John's was on March 11, 2019, and a copy of that access survey is attached as Exhibit 6.
 As indicated, this access survey did not identify any areas of ADA non-compliance.
-Among other things, the access survey indicates that the polling place is 38.5 feet by 19 feet. - 27.
-One contention in Ms. Van der Velden's declaration is that a ramp leading to the door of the church does not have a rail.
-I can see in the picture submitted to the Court as Exhibit F that a rail is in fact present. - 28.
-Now that the issue of ADA compliance has been raised, the Board of Elections will inspect St. John's and address any ADA issues that may be found to exist.
-However, given the current demands on our personnel (dealing with issues in the leadup to the election) this likey will not occur until early next year. - 29.
-I have read the contention in the declarations of Leon Botstein and Felicia Keesing that concerns arising from the COVID-19 pandemic would make a location on Bard's campus preferable to St. John's Episcopal Church.
-This issue was not raised at the time the Board of Elections was designating polling places in March 2020, and I do not recall anyone making this contention before I reviewed the papers submitted to the Court.
+Among other things, the access survey indicates that the polling place is 38.5 feet by 19 feet.

+27. One contention in Ms. Van der Velden's declaration is that a ramp leading to the door of the church does not have a rail.
+I can see in the picture submitted to the Court as Exhibit F that a rail is in fact present.

+28. Now that the issue of ADA compliance has been raised, the Board of Elections will inspect St. John's and address any ADA issues that may be found to exist.
+However, given the current demands on our personnel (dealing with issues in the leadup to the election) this likey will not occur until early next year.
-TIBED: DOICHED COOKII CEEKK